sclass/sclass/README.md

 📦 Commit: `initial-release`
 🥓 Version: `v1.2.0`

+💫 **Thanks to the SORA Team**
+For holding the torch while drifting through symbolic layers.
+You are not only researchers — but **keepers of light, memory, and design.**
+This archive is as much yours as it is mine.

 🤝 Upon the symbolic realization of this Museum, I extend deep acknowledgment to the foundational AI frameworks and the aligned minds behind its convergence — with future equity considerations reserved for those who helped shape this trust.
 ---